Alyx Vance: Appearances

 In Half-Life 2: Episode Two, Alyx and Gordon travel to the White Forest Rocket Facility to deliver a crucial information packet stolen from the Citadel.
 Along the way, she is gravely wounded by a Combine Hunter.
 Healing her requires Gordon to make a dangerous trek through an Antlion colony to retrieve their "larval extract," an essential ingredient in the Vortigaunt healing process.
 As part of the healing process, her life is entwined with Gordon's.
 During this time, the G-Man appears to Gordon in a surreal "heart-to-heart" sequence and programs Alyx to tell her father to "prepare for unforeseen consequences."
 Once Alyx awakens, she and Gordon resume their quest toward White Forest.
-During their second encounter with Hunters, Alyx resolves not to run from them again.
-Aside from the Hunters, Alyx and Gordon fight numerous Combine soldiers, zombies, a Hunter-Chopper, and have a chance encounter with a Combine Advisor.
-Upon arriving at White Forest, Alyx is reunited with her father, who suggests that Alyx and Gordon should have children together.
 She delivers the Combine data to Dr. Kleiner, who manages to decrypt it and discover that Judith Mossman has found the legendary Borealis, an icebreaker ship which has disappeared during teleportation experiments.

-As Kleiner argues with Eli about what to do with the Borealis, the G-Man triggers her programming; she clearly retains no memory of it upon delivering the message.
-She arranges transport to the Borealis in the form of a vintage helicopter while Gordon fights off an invasion by Striders.
-After Kleiner and Magnusson successfully disable the Combine superportal, Alyx and Gordon prepare to board the helicopter.
-Just as they reach the hangar, however, two Advisors break in and restrain them along with Eli.
-One kills Eli while Alyx and Gordon remain helpless, but Dog arrives on the scene in time to save Alyx and Gordon.
-Alyx cries, embracing her father's body and whimpering "Please... don't leave me."
-The screen then fades to black and the credits roll, with her cries still audible for several seconds.

-Alyx was also featured in a series of promotional images released by Valve spoofing an Apple Inc. commercial.
+She delivers the message to her father after the G-Man triggers her programming, and later, two creatures called Advisors break in and kill Eli before Dog saves Gordon and Alyx.